By Carla Olivo, Marine Spouse

 Perhaps San Antonio’s most famous attraction, the Alamo is the home of the famous 1836 battle and becomes a living history with special demonstrations and events all year long.
 This beautiful 300-year-old former Spanish mission turned fortress is open year-round and is free everyone to visit.
 Missions National Historical Park is a chain of four Spanish colonial missions—Concepción, San José, San Juan, and Espada-feature eight miles of paved cycling and walking path.
 Canoes and kayaks can be paddled along sections of the Mission Reach.
 The visitor center is located at Mission San José.

-Located on the northern side of downtown, San Pedro Springs is the second oldest municipal park in the nation and is truly an urban oasis.
-There are 46 acres featuring walking/hiking paths and a lake for summer swimming.
+Located on the northern side of downtown, San Pedro Springs is the second oldest municipal parks in the nation and is truly an urban oasis.
+There are 46 acres featuring walking/hiking paths and a pool for summer swimming.

-More than 340 acres of woodland, trails and a historic par-72 golf course are sure to please outdoor lovers!
+Brackenridge Park More than 340 acres of woodland, trails and a historic par-72 golf course are sure to please outdoor lovers!
 Your little ones will love riding a miniature train around the park.
-Here you will also find the San Antonio Zoo, an elegant Japanese Tea Garden and the Witte Museum, featuring historic and science artifacts and the H-E-B Science Treehouse.
+Here you will also find the San Antonio Zoo, and Japanese Tea Gardens.

 In downtown San Antonio, the .65-acre Dog Park at Madison Square Park features a fenced off-leash area, mutt-mitts, a doggie drinking fountain, and benches.